yamirghofran/briefbot/README.md

 **For evaluators/professors**: The easiest way to run BriefBot is with Docker.

 1. Make sure you have Docker Desktop installed and running.
+2. Clone this repository and navigate to it.
-2. Create a `.env` file in project root similar to the example.
+3. Create a `.env` file in project root similar to the example.
-3. Run `docker-compose up --build`
+4. Run `docker-compose up --build`
-4. Navigate to http://localhost:3000 to use the app.
+5. Navigate to http://localhost:3000 to use the app.

 ```bash
 # 1. Ensure you have the .env file in the project root